Basic Allowance for Housing

 Basic allowance for housing (BAH) is a United States military entitlement given to many military members.
 It was previously called Basic allowance for quarters (BAQ) and is administered by the Defense Travel Management Office (DTMO).

 How it works

+Basic Allowance for Housing (BAH) is calculated based on several factors, primarily the location of the military member's duty station, their pay grade, and whether they have dependents.
+BAH rates are determined annually by the Department of Defense and are intended to cover a portion of the housing costs for military personnel.
+The rates can vary significantly from one location to another, reflecting the cost of living in that area.
+If the military member has dependents, they typically receive a higher BAH rate to account for their larger housing needs.
+BAH is not taxable as income.

 Eligibility factors

 Basic allowance for housing is given to members so that they can provide housing for themselves and their dependents (usually spouse and children).
 BAH is given when the member or their dependents do not occupy government quarters or barracks.

 BAH is non-taxable money paid on a monthly basis.
 There are 3 factors for determining the amount of BAH: